 - Brush the surface with a little beaten egg.

-- Add about 1 Tbsp pork floss and 1 Tbsp chopped green onion over top of the dough.
+- Add about 1 tablespoon pork floss and 1 tablespoon chopped green onion over top of the dough.

 - Roll the dough lengthwise into a long cigar, pinching the seams.